spotinst/help/src/docs/ocean/getting-started/gke.md

 ## Step 4: Review

 Review all of the Ocean settings you have configured.
-Click Create to finish or use the generated JSON template to create the Ocean cluster using other tooling.
+Click **Create** to finish or use the generated JSON template to create the Ocean cluster using other tooling.

-You're all set!
-Ocean will now ensure the most cost-effective capacity and sizing possible for your cluster.
+Optional: You can manually scale down your existing GKE nodes in migrated node pools so that Ocean provisions pod-driven optimized infrastructure for your existing workload.

-You can manually scale down your existing GKE nodes in the node pools you migrated to get Ocean to provision pod-driven optimized infrastructure for your existing workloads.
-To do this, you can use the following command:
+To do this, run the following command:
 ```sh
 gcloud container clusters resize <cluster_name> --num-nodes=0 --region=<region/zone> --node-pool <node_pool_name>
 ```

 To avoid unnecessary downtime, the scale-down of existing nodes should be gradual.
-For example, run the above command several times, reducing the value of `num-nodes` gradually.
-Use `num-nodes=0` only on the last time you run the command.
+For example, run the above command several times, gradually reducing the value of `num-nodes`.
+Only Use `num-nodes=0` for the last time you run the command.